The methods for tracking internet users and their digital habits are becoming ever more sophisticated.

 The purpose of online user tracking is for organizations, companies, websites etc. to gain insight into their users, their behaviour and preferences.

 This insight serves to optimise user-friendliness and user experience.
 It also serves for statistical purposes, for customization, for commerce, and for profiling and targeted marketing.

 What is website tracking of visitors?

 When a user browses on the internet, everything might potentially be tracked:

 - the user's queries in search engines

 - the sites the user visits

 - the frequency of a user's returning visits to a site

 - what the user clicks on

 - how long the user lingers on a site

 - the speed with which the user scrolls

 - the comments and reactions the user might add on a site or on social media

-- It is not made clear to users, when they are being tracked, how, by whom, whereto the data is sent and for what purpose,
+- It's not made clear to users, when they are being tracked, how, by whom, whereto the data is sent and for what purpose,

 - the tracking happens without their consent.